Can you take kids on term-time holidays without being fined?

 In 2017, a dad who took his daughter out of school to go on holiday, lost a long-running battle against the system.
-Each year 10,000s of parents are fined £60, yet with the cost of going away rocketing during school holidays, it's no wonder many are tempted.
+With the cost of going away rocketing during school holidays, it's no wonder many are tempted – but last year the number of fines issued to parents in England for unauthorised holiday absences shot up by 93%.
 Here's the latest on what you can and can't do.

 On the other side of the fence though, there are claims that even one day off can be disruptive, and that term-time holidays can have a lasting impact on learning.